sinch/ios-conferencecalling-so/readme.md

 ![](images/PJs.png)

 ##For lazy PJ days
 Remember [telephone hotlines back in the 80s] (http://guff.com/15-bizarre-1-900-numbers-from-the-80s-and-90s)?
-Ok, so, lately I've been thinking about building a one-button app that does something stupid just like [Yo] (https://www.justyo.co/), and when we released Conference Calling, I thought of the awesome video conferencing sites that are nothing more than a URL.
-I wanted to make that kind of app, but for Conference Calling on Mobile.
+Ok, so, our chief dev evangelist Christian have been thinking about building a one-button app that does something stupid just like [Yo] (https://www.justyo.co/).
+When we released [Conference Calling] (https://www.sinch.com/products/voice-api/conference-calling/), he thought of the awesome video conferencing sites that are nothing more than a URL, and he wanted to make that kind of app, but for Conference Calling on Mobile.

 Here comes **So**, an app like Yo, but for hanging out in voice-only group calling (in case you want to catch up with friends and family wearing your PJs).
-So you creata a "room" when you install the app and after inviting your friends you always have a place where you can hangou (yeah google, this is true hangout).
-Just open the app click on the button and see if anyone is around.
+While downloading the app, you create a "room" and invite your friends to hangout in it (yeah Google, this is true hangout).
+Whenever you feel like it, open So, click on the button and see who's active at the time (telephone hotlines ftw).

-To maximize this unicorn idea and get the virality going, the app will be built in iOS Share activity:)
+To maximize this unicorn idea and get the virality going, the app will be built in iOS Share activity.

-Just send a link to your friends, and whenever you feel like it, open So and see who's active at the time (telephone hotlines ftw).
 ![](images/product_small.png) As always the full source code is available on GitHub, [click to download](https://github.com/sinch/ios-conferencecalling-so).

 *If you haven’t already, go create [your own Conference Calling system] (https://www.sinch.com/tutorials/build-conference-calling-system-c/) first.
 But promise to come back for this awesome one-button app!*